Shopping Links

 Availability

-Available in the US from Animeigo on two hybrid DVD volumes of two episodes each.
+Available in North America from Animeigo on two hybrid DVD volumes of two episodes each.
 Was also available on two subtitled or dubbed VHS volumes, and a set of two subtitled LDs, all now out of print.